WhatsApp FAQs

 • 🗺️ Region: Kullu & Spiti, Himachal Pradesh

-• 📍 Start Point: Barshaini (near Kasol)
+• 📍 Start Point: Barshaini (Parvati Valley)

-• 🏁 End Point: Kaza, Spiti Valley
+• 🏁 End Point: Kaza (Spiti Valley)

-• 🧥 Cloakroom facility: Not vailable
+• 🧥 Cloakroom facility: Not available

-* Barshaini to Kaza (Kasol to Spiti crossover)
+INR 54,900 * Barshaini to Kaza (Kasol to Spiti crossover)

 Addons (Optional)

 • Transportation* Trekkers can request transport arrangements from Manali to Barshaini and from Kaza back to Manali.
-Transport will be organized on the spot, and costs are to be shared by trekkers directly.
+Transport will be organized on the spot, and costs are to be shared by trekkers directly. ?

-• Offloading-Bags – INR 7,500 (* Max weight 9 kg per bag.)
+• Offloading-Bags – INR 6,300 (* Max weight 9 kg per bag.)

 The Pin Parvati Pass Trek is far more than just a Himalayan trail — it’s a bold journey across two completely distinct worlds.
 On one side, the Parvati Valley greets you with its lush, emerald forests, cascading waterfalls, hot springs, and vibrant meadows alive with flowers and birdsong.
 On the other, the Pin Valley unfolds as a high-altitude cold desert, a land of ochre cliffs, sapphire skies, and barren stretches that seem untouched by time.
 At an astonishing 5,289 meters, the pass itself stands as the ultimate bridge between these extremes — a place where greenery gives way to arid lands, moisture yields to thin, crisp air, and gentle streams transform into ice-laden rivers.